 for the eggs

-Prick the large end of the eggs with a pin.
-Place in small pan and cover with cold water.
+- Prick the large end of the eggs with a pin.
+Place in a small pan and cover with cold water.
 Bring the water to a boil.

-Melt the butter in a pan over a low heat and add the mustard and cumin seeds.
+- Melt the butter in a pan over low heat and add the mustard and cumin seeds.

-Slice the eggs into quarters and place on top of the rice.
-Garnish with the sliced green onion and serve.
+- Slice the eggs into quarters and place on top of the rice.
+Garnish with the sliced green onion and coriander leaves and serve.

 - Smoked haddock may be hard to obtain.
 Smoked cod is a good substitute.
 You may also try cold-smoked salmon – but that will not need to be poached.